Also known as: Nose - congested, Congested nose, Runny nose, Postnasal drip or Rhinorrhea

 If your child has allergies:

 Nasal sprays are not recommended for children under age 2.
-Don't use over-the-counter nasal sprays more often than 3 days on and 3 days off, unless told to by your doctor.
+Don't use over-the-counter nasal sprays more often than 3 days on and 3 days off, unless told to by your provider.

 You can buy cough and cold medicines without a prescription.
 They do not seem to be effective in children.